CyberDeco/MacPak/README.md

 ## What it does not do:

 1. Edit meshes or textures.
-You still need to do those in Blender, Photoshop, etc.
+You still need to do those in Blender, Photoshop/GIMP, Substance, etc.
 2. Hook into the game.
 Meaning, it doesn't work with anything that would require [Norbyte's BG3SE](https://github.com/Norbyte/bg3se), but check out the [BG3SE-macOS](https://github.com/tdimino/bg3se-macos) project.
 3. Edit/access game files.
 Maybe in the future, but not now.
 4. Access or recreate the Official Larian Modding Toolkit.
 I looked into it and decided it's not worth the time and effort.